School Liaison Service

 Why attend a Taster Workshop?

-Workshops are the best way to see if a course is right for you.
-It is also an opportunity to have a look at the classrooms, meet teachers and other pupils who are thinking about choosing that course as well as asking students what college life is like at TyneMet!
+It is the perfect opportunity to have a look around campus, meet staff and other students who are thinking about choosing that course as well as asking our current students what college life is like at TyneMet.

 - Carpentry & Joinery